-To resize the subject, repeat the operations in step 3 (\$\subseteq\$60).
-However, note that the sound of camera operations will be recorded.

-Note that movies shot at zoom factors shown in blue will look grainy.
+- To resize the subject, repeat the operations in step 3 (29).
+However, note that the sound of camera operations will be recorded, and movies shot at zoom factors shown in blue will look grainy. - When you recompose shots, the focus, brightness, and colors will be automatically adjusted.